HeadBeeGuy/alt-activities/README.md

 Longer-term tasks:

 - Dockerize the application since I need to learn how Docker works and it may make it easier to bundle things like anti-virus scanning
-- Take a deeper look at how taggings are generated during activity creation.
-I didn't whitelist the parameter as an array correctly, but when I do that, activity creation breaks.
-This also causes problems when the server is processing file uploads for ActiveStorage and locks the database.
 - Scan all incoming files for viruses and warn moderators about them
 - OAuth integration - or maybe not, if the big OAuth providers keep behaving badly!
 - System for users to submit ideas for new tags or textbooks